Henry Youle Hind: 1857 Red River Expedition

-In Toronto and the Ottawa Valley prominent members of society including George Brown and Alexander Mcdonnell sought to annex the North-West.
-To prove that the land in the North-West as suitable, the British and Canadian governments funded expeditions west in 1857.
-The British expedition was formed by the Royal Geographical Society and was led by John Palliser.
+In Toronto and the Ottawa Valley prominent members of society including George Brown (1818-1880), and Alexander Mcdonnell sought to annex the North-West.
+To prove that the land in the North-West as suitable for agriculture and settlement, the British Royal ministry in London and Canadian provincial governments funded expeditions exploring west in 1857.
+The British expedition was formed by the Royal Geographical Society and was led by John Palliser (1817-1887).
 The Canadian expedition was led officially by George Gladman.
-Hind was recommended by the head of the Canadian Geological Survey, William Logan, to lead the scientific portion of the expedition.
+Hind was recommended by the head of the Canadian Geological Survey, William Logan (1798-1875), to lead the scientific portion of the expedition.
 Throughout the expedition Hind was to collect information on topography, vegetation, soil and meteorological observations.

 The Canadian expedition departed on 23 July 1857 from Toronto on the Northern Railway.
 The group included George Gladman, his son Henry, Simon Dawson, W. H. E. Napier, S. L. Russell, G. F. Gaudet, A. M. Wells, J. A. Dickenson and Robert Wynne.
-The expedition included a dozen Iroquois, representatives of the fur trade, a dozen Ojibwa, several French Canadians, a Scottish man and a Métis man.
+The expedition included a dozen Iroquois, representatives of the fur trade, a dozen Ojibwa natives, several French Canadians, a Scottish man and a Métis native man.
 The group arrived at Fort William by the end of the month.

 The Palliser and Hind expeditions sought to prove that the previously uninhabitable fur trade lands of the North-West would be useful for agricultural development and immigrants from Upper and Lower Canada.
 These scientific expeditions were the most immediate consequences of the expansionist campaign.
 Ultimately the work of Palliser and Hind redefined public opinion and the perceived geography of the North-West.
 They created the idea of two vast sub-districts.
 Palliser's Triangle consisted of poor soil and was arid and uninhabitable.
 Hind's discovery, called the Fertile Belt, stretched from the Red River Settlement to the Saskatchewan River Valley and the Rocky Mountains.
 They reinforced the myth of good land in the north of Saskatchewan and the myth of bad land in the interior.